FabricMC/yarn/README.md

 owners of said mappings.
 Discussing the naming approaches used in said projects is also not welcome - you have been warned.
 However, it is a good idea to consult name changes with other people - use pull requests or our community spaces to ask questions!

+Please have a look at the [naming conventions](/CONVENTIONS.md) before submitting mappings.

 ### Getting Started

 1. Fork and clone the repo